oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/hooks.md

 ---

 ## [S02] The Lucky Midnight (Golden Pike, Nuln)
-- Setup: Artois’ den, Sir Arto Brett’s Golden Pike, runs on a midnight rule: luck tilts until the bell tolls—only inside the Pike.
+- Setup: Artois’ den, Sir Arto Brett’s Golden Pike, runs on a midnight rule: a bell-ward tilts luck to the house before XII, then resets at the toll.
-- Complications: Witch Hunter widows haunt the tables; the backroom ledger is Robert’s overwritten spellbook; bravos duel by custom (nonlethal until humiliated).
+- Complications: Witch Hunter widows seek a turn of luck; bravos enforce nonlethal duels; the pit boss “Master of Midnight” times the floor; the ledger in back hums at XII.
-- Outcomes: Win/steal/neutralize the Lucky Coin; earn or lose Artois as a contact; secure letters of passage via favors.
+- Outcomes: Seize/sanctify/leave the Lucky Coin; gain visas/funds; secure Widow’s Key, Ledger Page, or draw heat from Pike security.
-- Leads to: Session 02; Locations: Nuln waterfront; Encounter: Midnight on the Nuln Docks.
+- Leads to: Session 02; Locations: Nuln waterfront & Golden Pike; Encounters: Midnight on the Docks, Golden Pike Floor Events, Ledger Heist, Bravos’ Code Duel.

 ---